apache/cloudberry-site/docs/data-loading/load-data-from-kafka-using-fdw.md

 Apache Cloudberry supports using Kafka FDW to create external tables and import data.

-See the Kafka FDW repository for more information: <https://github.com/cloudberry-contrib/kafka_fdw>.
+See the Kafka FDW repository for more information: [https://github.com/cloudberry-contrib/kafka_fdw](https://github.com/cloudberry-contrib/kafka_fdw).
+Note that this repo is contributed by the community members, but it is not maintained by the PPMC as an official community project.

 ## Basic usage